My first year in training

 We had a resident’s clinic once a week.
 One of my favorite patients was an 80 year-old gentleman who was as nice of a person as you could meet.
 He had some moderate lung disease but otherwise was fairly healthy.
 He was admitted to the hospital on Christmas Eve with respiratory failure.
-It did not make sense to any of us, as his lung disease was not that severe.
+It didn’t make sense to any of us, as his lung disease wasn’t that severe.
 We had a whole team working intensely to solve the puzzle.
-It did not matter.
+It didn’t matter.
 He died two days later.
 During the course of the hospitalization I found out that his son who lived in Seattle had not invited him over for Christmas and he had become despondent.
 I have since learned that the will to die is as strong as the will to live.

 My descent into loneliness